EST. 2026 · CNY (315) 281-9639 Client Portal Start Build

 A few weeks ago I watched a customer try to book a job without ever opening my client’s website.
 They asked their assistant — the chat one, on their phone — to “find a local guy to regrout a shower and get me on the schedule this week.”
 The assistant found three businesses.
 It read all three sites.
 Then it came back with a summary and a flat recommendation: “Here are their phone numbers.”

 That was the whole transaction.
-The agent did the finding.
-It could not do the booking.
-So it handed a phone number back to a human who, two-thirds of the time, never calls.
+The agent did the finding but could not complete the booking, so it handed a phone number back to a human.
+That extra handoff can add friction, though the result depends on the customer and the business’s response process.

 Two different jobs, and most sites only do the first